tusktenon/hyperskill-java-projects/FitnessTrackerAPI/NOTES.md

                     .authorizeHttpRequests(auth -> auth
             // ...
     ```
     It turns out that the `AuthenticationManager` object isn't accessible during `SecurityFilterChain` building, and the `manager` variable obtained above is simply `null`.

 3. We need to add our `ApiKeyAuthenticationProvider` while building the `HttpSecurity` object used to define our `SecurityFilterChain`:
     ```java
     http.authenticationProvider(apiKeyAuthenticationProvider())
     ```
     Doing so, however, will break Basic HTTP authentication, and all secured endpoints other than `/api/tracker` will be inaccessible.
 Spring issues the following warning at program startup, explaining the problem:

     > `Global AuthenticationManager configured with an AuthenticationProvider bean.
 UserDetailsService beans will not be used by Spring Security for automatically configuring username/password login.
 Consider removing the AuthenticationProvider bean.
 Alternatively, consider using the UserDetailsService in a manually instantiated DaoAuthenticationProvider.`

     As suggested, adding a `DaoAuthenticationProvider` bean fixes the issue.
-Note that we don't need to add explicitly add this provider while building the `HttpSecurity` object:
+Note that we don't need to explicitly add this provider while building the `HttpSecurity` object:
     ```java
     http.authenticationProvider(developerAuthenticationProvider())
     ```
     is correct but unnecessary.
 Technically, we can also resolve this issue without the `DaoAuthenticationProvider` bean, by just adding the `UserDetailsService` bean while building the `HttpSecurity` object:
     ```java
     http.userDetailsService(developerDetailsService())
     ```
     However, while this restores the program's functionality, it does not suppress the Spring warning.

 ## Stage 5/5: Rate limits